privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 #### IAM Policies
 IAM stands for [Identity and Access Management][13].
 It’s used to securely control who has access to your AWS resources.
 You can use IAM to create and manage users, groups, and permissions.
 You can also use IAM to audit access to your resources.

 The default Terraform configuration places each [EC2 Host][14] into an IAM role.
 This IAM role can be used to determine permissions for the EC2 Host via an IAM policy document.
-It’s also used to set up admin access, such as SSH.
-This way, an ad tech can ssh into an EC2 host and inspect the environment.

 #### VPC
 A [virtual private cloud][15] (VPC) is an isolated resource within a public cloud.
 Sellers and buyers should start with 1 VPC per region.
 A VPC is critical for security purposes, and the proposed IAM authentication and authorization model will heavily rely on the VPC configuration.